pachuru/Real-time-graph-with-Kafka-and-Neo4j/ARTICLE.md

 ## Introduction

+In the current days is not unusual to find more and more companies handling large volumes of data through high-performance data pipelines and performing data analytics on them.
+Kafka is one of the most well known _Message broker_ out there, it's an open source solution developed by the _Apache Software Foundation_ that's already being used by more than _80% of all Fortune 100 companies_.

+At the same time, the usage of graphs to infer knowledge from large databases is also rising, among the proposed tools for graph database management systems _Neo4j_ is one of the most well-known.

+The purpose of this article is to combine both technologies and explain how to setup a _graph streaming platform_ using _Kafka_ and _Neo4j_.

 ## Neo4j Streams and Kafka Integration

 *Neo4j Streams* can run as a _Neo4j plugin_ or a _Kafka-Connect plugin_, in this article we'll work within the first approach.
 When using the _Neo4j plugin_ there's three ways in which records can be published or consumed: